Proper Body Landmark Subset Enables More Accurate and 5X Faster Recognition of Isolated Signs in LIBRAS: Landmark-based ISLR Framework

 \subsection{Training Protocol}

-The training protocol follows the procedure utilized by \cite{alves2024enhancing}, with a single modification, that we train for 30 epochs instead of the original 20.
+The training protocol follows \cite{alves2024enhancing}, except for the increasing in the number of epochs (from 20 to 30).
 At every epoch, we perform on-the-fly data augmentation directly on the landmark sequences prior to their encoding into 2-D images, consisting of rotation, zoom, translation, and horizontal flip to increase data diversity without changing the number of samples.

-The classifier model is a ResNet-18 initialized with ImageNet weights.
+The classifier is a ResNet-18 initialized with ImageNet weights to ensure a setup comparable to \cite{alves2024enhancing}.
 Its final convolutional output is first passed through a global average pooling layer, producing a 512-dimensional feature vector.
 This vector is then fed into two fully connected layers: a 128-unit layer with ReLU activation, followed by an output layer matching the number of classes.
 The network input is \(224\times224\), while landmark-encoded images have size \(126 \times (2T/3)\), where $T$ is the number of frames of that particular input video.
 For the evaluated datasets, \(2T/3 < 224\), so resizing to \(224\times224\) results in upsampling without information loss.

 Optimization leverages Adam to minimize cross-entropy, with batch size \(64\), learning rate \(10^{-4}\), and 30 epochs.
 Early stopping is triggered if the validation loss fails to decrease for five consecutive epochs.
-To prevent overfitting, we apply (i) batch normalization after the 512-dimensional layer, (ii) dropout (with 50\% probability) after the 128-unit layer, and (iii) L2 regularization (weight decay of \(10^{-4}\)) on all trainable parameters.
+To prevent overfitting, we apply batch normalization after the 512-dimensional layer, dropout (with 50\% probability) after the 128-unit layer, and L2 regularization (weight decay of \(10^{-4}\)) on all trainable parameters.
 The model selected for evaluation is the checkpoint achieving the highest validation accuracy.